abond936/My-Journal/docs/Project.md

 - Images fetched and cached for fast display

 ⭕
-1 - rationalize image strategy
+1 - Rrationalize image strategy
-1 - Optimize image processing pipeline
 1 - Normalize images prior to upload
-2 - Complete OneDrive direct integration
 2 - Batch clean images from testing before production

 ❓
-- Should image import/processing happen on select or save? (select)
+- Image import/processing happens on select.
-- Should image deletion happen on-demand or batch? (on-demand)
+  - Allows handling of select-save period.
+  - Delete if not saved.
+- Image deletion happens on-demand.
+- User selects,
+  - onAdd,
+  - import,
+    - error handle
+  - process,
+    - create id & meta data
+    - mark temporary,
-- User selects, onAdd, import/process, mark temporary send id and object.
+  - send id and object to display,
+  - OnSave,
-  - OnSave, update to 'active'
+    - update to doc to 'active'
+  - OnRemove/OnCancel/OnDelete,
-  - OnRemove/OnCancel/OnDelete, delete media doc/object
+    - delete media doc/object
-- What image sizes should we generate for different use cases?
+- Images sized on the fly.
-- How do we save position by container?
+- objectPosition saved by container
-- How do we handle OneDrive sync conflicts?
 - How to best normalize images prior to upload.
-- What is best mechanism to handle/manage images between time selected and card is saved.
-  - Upload to storage immediately and deal with removal if card not saved or image removed.
-  - Manage image and potential loss before card is saved or image removed.

-Media Object & ID Relationship:
-For VIEWING: We store the ID in the card, fetch the object when needed For EDITING/NEW: We need the object immediately for display after selection The "awkward period" you mention is crucial - it's that state between selecting an image and saving the card Content Media Evolution:
-Started with storing full objects in content
-Moved to just IDs
-Current any[] is likely a transitional artifact
+-

+Where to place validation logic
+Error handling strategy

 Live text content needs to be preserved

-Images can be restructured if needed
-Content images need captions but position comes from the HTML Gallery vs Content Images:
-Gallery needs explicit ordering for grid/horizontal scroll Content images are positioned by their place in the text Both need captions (gallery required, content optional) Gallery captions are separate from media object captions Content captions can default to media object caption but be overridden Key Requirements:
+Gallery needs explicit ordering for grid/horizontal scroll Content images are positioned by their place in the text Content captions are saved with field
-Captions:
-Base caption stored with media object (potentially from file metadata later) Content images: Context-specific caption stored in content, defaults to base caption Gallery images: Uses base caption, can be overridden during gallery management All captions are optional
+Gallery captions are same as media object captions, but can be overridden and save in media Content captions default to media object caption but be overridden and saved in card Base caption stored with media object (potentially from file metadata later) All captions are optional

-Image States:
-Should only have two states: 'temporary' (selected but not saved) and 'active' 'deleted' state can be removed since we delete in real-time Images become 'active' when their parent card is saved Object Position:
-Needs to be context-specific
+Should only have two states: 'temporary' (selected but not saved) and 'active' Images become 'active' when their parent card is saved Object Position Needs to be context-specific
-Applies to:
 Gallery images
 Cover image
 Preview card (potentially different handling needed)